Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 Operational Outcomes

-• Organized code issuance, code registration, direct assignment without codes, and expiry reminder batches under the same `coupon-service` model.
+• Organized code issuance, code registration, direct assignment without codes, and expiry reminder batches under the same `promotion-service` model.

 • Absorbed partner-promotion payment-vendor requirements into coupon-pack policy, reducing the chance that discount policy drifts from payment and settlement conditions.